If you’ve been paying attention, you might have noticed that sometimes, people use Twitter for not-so-nice reasons.

-Whether you recycle your Tweets across multiple Twitter accounts or on just one, it’s officially against the rules – and Twitter is now enforcing those rules more strictly than ever.
+Whether you recycle your tweets across multiple Twitter accounts or on just one, it’s officially against the tweet rules – and Twitter enforces those rules more strictly than ever.

 When Twitter’s terms of services changed, we wanted to find a way that our users could quickly and easily create multiple variations on the same piece of content so you can stay within Twitter’s TOS and continue to promote the same piece of content without having to constantly add updates to your library.

 You can use Edgar variations and auto variations to do this!

 When you add new content into Edgar, you can add variations using the Add Variation button.

 You can add as many variations as you’d like so you can keep promoting that specific piece of content on Twitter and you can keep your posts fresh and different on Facebook and LinkedIn.

 Once you’ve hit “Save to Library,” Edgar automatically saves all your different variations into your library.

 Because of Twitter’s TOS, variations for Twitter accounts will automatically expire after they have been posted so you don’t have to worry about any variations violating Twitter’s terms of service!

 Since Edgar is smart, he saves all your variations together in a batch.
 This way, Edgar won’t pull from the same batch of variations twice so you won’t have variations posting back to back.
 (Just make sure you have pieces of content scheduled in your category!)

 In your content library, you can see which updates have variations in the right corner.
 Edgar even tells you if variations have expired for Twitter.